mobidic/MobiDL/README.md

 This workflow is dedicated to NGS experiments based on capture libraries, and focusing on gene panels/exomes.
 It uses  [GATK 4](https://software.broadinstitute.org/gatk/) Haplotype Caller and google [DeepVariant](https://github.com/google/deepvariant) for variant calling.
 Alignment output is a [crumbled](https://github.com/jkbonfield/crumble) CRAM file.

-Due to the addition of a variant caller, the output now contains 3 vcf files + 1 compressed/indexed vcf:
+Due to the addition of a variant caller, the output now contains 2 vcf files:

-- one merged with 2 "samples": sample.hc.variant: calls coming from HaplotypeCaller, sample.dv.variant2: calls coming from DeepVariant.
-This is the one that is also comprressed and indexed (.vcf.gz and .vcf.gz.tbi)
+- the HaplotypeCaller vcf (.hc.vcf) + compressed and indexed version (.vcf.gz and .vcf.gz.tbi)
-- the HaplotypeCaller vcf (.hc.vcf)
-- the DeepVariant vcf (.dv.vcf)
+- the DeepVariant vcf (.dv.vcf) + compressed and indexed version (.vcf.gz and .vcf.gz.tbi)

 This workflow requires as input 2 fastqs and one ROI bed file.

 All software paths and input paths are to be modified in the json file (example: [panelCapture_example_inputs.json](panelCapture_example_inputs.json)).
+All paths are absolute, except for deepvariant paths.
+Indeed, DeepVariant is used in MobiDL as a singularity container, then input (Fastqs, ROI bed file) and output paths need to be bound.
+Inside the container, the path to bound folders is '/dv2'.
+The DeepVariant singularity container has been built using this [link](https://gist.github.com/pansapiens/717efcdefb51fa0ce1a6abf092bcb2f4)
 See also the [changelog](changelog.md) file.

 ![panelCapture workflow description](/img/panelCapture_v1.1.svg)